September 15, 2020, to April 6, 2021

 The Basic Seminar in Bowen Theory is a seven-month intensive forum for learning and studying the fundamental ideas and concepts of Bowen’s natural human systems theory.
 Past learners have included therapists, organizational and family business consultants, life coaches, leaders in communities of faith, attorneys, financial advisors, non-profit leaders, teachers and trainers, business managers, and others motivated to learn about their own functioning in relation to their significant family, organizational, or community systems.
 The curriculum is designed both for those new to the theory and for those who have been studying it for longer.
 As such, participants may enroll for successive years if they wish.
 Consistent with Bowen theory, the emphasis in the seminar is on self-directed learning through attending presentations by faculty, reading and writing, accessing audiovisual resources, completing an observation project, and applying the theory by studying one’s own relationship system—family, workplace, or community.

 *Given current health considerations, the Basic Seminar will run online for the full year via the Zoom platform, which all participants can easily download for free to their computers.

-CEUs: Though not offered for the seminar itself, CEUs are available by attending the other WPFC offerings included in the tuition with the addition of a small administrative fee for each CEU certificate.
+CEUs: Though not offered for the seminar itself, CEUs are available by attending the other WPFC offerings included in the tuition with the addition of an administrative fee for each CEU certificate.

 Tuition fee: $1,450.00, discounted from our regular fee given the impacts of Covid-19.
 The tuition also covers attendance at other WPFC offerings for the academic year, which might include the annual conference & symposium, the Lecture Series on Bowen Theory, and the Application of Bowen Theory Series.
 Note: Payment plans are available by contacting WPFC’s Office Administrator email@example.com / (412) 362-2295.